 To assist in the execution of its responsibilities, the Board has established a number of key committees, each with its own charter that are reviewed annually.
 Details of the various Board committees are outlined below.

-The constitution of CUA specifies that the number of directors shall be between six and nine and that their term of office is normally three years.
+The constitution of CUA specifies that the number of directors shall be a minimum of six and that their term of office is normally three years.
 Currently the Board comprises eight directors.

 The Board comprises seven independent non-executive directors and one executive director (the CEO).
 In determining whether a director is independent, the Board has regard to APRA’s Prudential Standard APS510 (Governance).
 The Board does not consider that the length of service on the Board has impacted any individual director’s ability to act independently and in the best interest of members.